Table of Contents

 I smiling while saying, “Regarding the chapel, I was wondering if there are any legends or old stories about its construction and why it wasn’t finished.”

-She looks at me for a moment, and replies, “Why do you wish to know?”
+She looks at me for a moment, then replies, “Why do you wish to know?”

 In a calm voice I say, “I’m interested in old stories and legends.
 And the chapel looks like a perfect one to have many.
 I already know about the stories concerning the Knights Templar and aliens.
-I’m more interested in the real people, and those who were involved in its creation and construction.”
+I’m more interested in the real people as well as those who were involved in its creation and construction.”

-She gives me a very close study, and says, “What do you think you’ve found, and what are you after?”
+She gives me a very close study as she says, “What do you think you’ve found, and what are you after?”

 While raising one eyebrow at her I respond, “Maybe nothing, maybe something, but I want more information before I divulge what I know so far.”

 A short time later we pull up outside a large manor house.
-When we get out of the car the front door opens, and the butler walks out while saying, “Good morning, Miss.
+When we get out of the car the front door opens and the butler walks out while saying, “Good morning, Miss.
 His Lordship is waiting for you in the library.”
 After walking up the stairs we enter the foyer.
-We wait for the butler to close the door, and follow him to the library.
+We wait for the butler to close the door then we follow him to the library.

 In the library a distinguished gentleman is sitting in a comfortable chair reading a journal.
 Looking up at us he says, “Well, Jenny, what’s the problem?”

-Smiling at him she walks over to take a chair nearby while she waves me to one opposite the gentleman, and says, “This fellow is asking questions about old chapel legends.
+Smiling at him she walks over to take a chair nearby while she waves me to one opposite the gentleman as she says, “This fellow is asking questions about old chapel legends.
 He’s a special investigator, very special, and he’s staying in the inn under a false name.”
-I look at her with a raised eyebrow, and she says, “I have all your books, and I recognised you yesterday afternoon from your jacket picture.
+I look at her with a raised eyebrow, and she says, “I have all your books and I recognised you yesterday afternoon from your jacket picture.
 I also checked the inn register.”